-In solar energy, project development includes things like procurement, or marketing, sales and contracting; plan review and permitting, to ensure system compliance with required codes and standards; and inspection, to ensure that component and system installation meet codes and standards.
+In solar energy, project development includes things like sales and marketing, procurement and contracting, and plan review and permitting.
+The goal is to ensure system compliance with required codes and standards.
+Inspections ensure that component and system installation meet codes and standards.

 Installation and Operations is about building and running things.
 It is about construction and engineering and logistics.
 It is the work in the field.